bglarkin/tgr_fun/fungal_ecology.md

 # Functions

-Executed from a separate script to save lines here
+Executed from a separate script to save lines here; to view the function navigate to `functions.R` in the code folder, accessible from the root dir of the repo.

 ``` r
 # Functions ———————— ####